 Are you wondering about licensing a new pet, having a recreational fire, or hosting a block party?
 Our resources listed below aim to answer many of the common questions people may have about the City of Sartell.

 If you have a question not addressed here, please contact us.

-City ordinance requires that all dogs six (6) months and older owned or harbored within the city limits of Sartell have a current Sartell Animal License attached to the animal.
+City ordinance requires that all dogs six (6) months and older owned or harbored within the city limits of Sartell have their Rabies Vaccination.

 - City ordinance also requires that all dogs and cats be kept within their owner’s property or on a leash when being walked.

 - City ordinance limits each house to 2 dogs.
 We suggest that your dog wear visible identification to make it easier to find the owner when lost.

 It is unlawful for any owner to suffer or to permit an animal to defecate upon public property, or the private property of another, without immediately removing the excrement and disposing of it in a sanitary manner.
 It shall furthermore be the duty of each person having custody and control of any dog to have in their immediate possession, a device or equipment, such as a scoop and/or a plastic bag, for picking up and removal of the animal’s feces.
 Violation of this section is a petty misdemeanor.